o2r-project/o2r-project.github.io/_posts/2016-12-08-investigating-docker-and-R.md

 ## Dockerizing Documents

 Some works are dedicated to _dockerizing R-based documents_.
-The [**liftr package**](http://liftr.me/) for R help lets users enhance Rmd files with YAML-metadata, wich enables rendering R Markdown documents in Docker containers.
+The [**liftr package**](http://liftr.me/) for R lets users enhance Rmd files with YAML-metadata, wich enables rendering R Markdown documents in Docker containers.
 Liftr also supports [Rabix](https://www.rabix.org/), a Docker-based toolkit for portable bioinformatics workflows.
 That means that users can have Rabix workflows run inside the container and have the results integrated directly into the final document.

 ## Controll Docker Containers from R